 Yes, you hear that right!

-According to a report on the value of using digital IT tools in construction published this week by the SBi (Statens Byggeforsknigsinstitut), the Danish National Building Research Institute affiliated with Aalborg University in Copenhagen, the use of LetsBuild’s GenieBelt can result in savings of up to 7% during the building process.
-It goes without saying that we could not be any prouder of this outcome!
+According to a report on the value of using digital IT tools in construction published by the SBi (Statens Byggeforsknigsinstitut), the Danish National Building Research Institute affiliated with Aalborg University in Copenhagen, the use of LetsBuild can result in savings of up to 7% during the building process.
+We could not be any prouder of this outcome!

-Let’s dive more into the research details and the ways in which a tool like LetsBuild can enhance decision-making and empower communication between the office and construction sites.
+Let’s dive first into some details around the research and the ways in which a tool like LetsBuild can enhance decision-making and empower communication between the office and construction site.

 First things first, the main purpose of the research was to explore the impact of digital IT tools on various aspects of construction.
 There were three main areas of focus for the case studies:

 - Managing progress in the construction project portfolio.

 - Management of construction activities.